Antony Cooke: Move to the United States

 Cooke moved to the United States in 1974, where he was appointed professor of cello at the University of South Florida.
 In 1980 Cooke was appointed associate professor of cello at Northwestern University in Chicago, and was a member of the Regenstein Trio during his time there.

 In 1984, Cooke moved to Los Angeles, California, where he established himself as a film and television composer.
 Cooke was the principal cellist in the orchestra that performed the score for Judy Moody and the Not Bummer Summer.

 Cooke is a founding member of the Emerson Trio with pianist Donna Coleman and violinist Endre Balogh.

 Cooke has authored numerous books and articles on music, astronomy and astrometeorology.

 Public reception

 Record reviews

-Cooke has been praised for his "sterling abilities, with technical accomplishments ideally counterpoised by a fertile imagination and volcanic temperament" (Fanfare, May 1996), and "rich, sonorous tone ... performances involving, thoughtful and polished" (American Record Guide, November 2005).
+Cooke has been praised for his "sterling abilities, with technical accomplishments ideally counterpoised by a fertile imagination and volcanic temperament" (Fanfare, May 1996).
 Cooke's recording of Kodály's Solo Cello Sonata, Op.
-8, was hailed as "the finest recent performance" by Fanfare (November 1998).
-Stereo Review (now Sound and Vision), called his recording of the Solo Sonata "vibrant and dedicated" (February 1998), and the American Record Guide commended Cooke as a "solid technician of unusual poise... this CD does indeed demonstrate cello power" (September 1997).
-Commentary in American Poems stated it was a "must own" CD.
-Michale Barone, in his review of Cooke's 2009 recording of the Kodály Solo Sonata, for Minnesota Public Radio Classical Show (25 March 2010), described Cooke's playing as "impassioned and exhilarating...
-Antony Cooke survives the challenge brilliantly!"
+8, was hailed as "the finest recent performance" by Fanfare (November 1998) Stereo Review (now Sound and Vision), called his recording of the Solo Sonata "vibrant and dedicated" (February 1998).

-Of the same recording, the review in American Record Guide was less effusive: "Not my favorite reading, but a good one!"
 Mike D. Brownell criticised Cooke's playing for AllMusic, claiming that Cooke "gets carried away musically...
 So filled with rubato is Cooke's interpretation that the usually powerful, forward-moving piece nearly comes to a stand-still on several occasions.
 Chords are played with a tiresome delay at the bottom half that makes Cooke's playing predictable."